-Fritz Perls (1893 -1970) is, without doubt, one of the greatest psychotherapists in history.
+Fritz Perls, actually Frederic Salomon Perls (July 8, 1893 - March 14, 1970), a German psychologist and psychotherapist of Jewish origin is, without a doubt, one of the greatest psychotherapists in history.
 Raised by an autocratic, strict father and a mother who had very high aspirations for him, he lived torn between two beliefs:

 "I'm a piece of shit" and

 This gave him the drive, led him to rebel, and made him understand the suffering of others.
 Let's get to know a short biography of Perls focusing on the events of key importance to his life.
 Let's examine the new approach to therapy and the Gestalt psychology developed by him.